Strategic Advisory Bodies membership

 Role and person specification:

 SAT Members are drawn from EPSRC's academics and non-academic stakeholders.
-SAC and PAB members are also drawn from these groups, as well as the stakeholder groupings of other relevant Research Councils.
 Members of all strategic advisory bodies are expected to bring a broad strategic view to bear and to act as 'generous generalists', advising across the breadth of EPSRC's portfolio and the portfolios of other Councils where appropriate.

 Members are not required to act as representatives of their own organisation, research area or sector, and are expected to adhere to the Seven Principles of Public Life.